BananaAcid/ai-operator/README.md

 ### Wrong shell for suggested commands

-You can set the environemnt variable `INVOKING_SHELL` to the binary or env name of the shell to be used for execution to overwrite the currently used one (or if it constantly uses the wrong one)
+You can set the environment variable `INVOKING_SHELL` to the binary or env name of the shell to be used for execution to overwrite the currently used one (or if it constantly uses the wrong one)
 See below: Env Config.

 ### How to get internet data